 The Atoner: In the manga.
 She didn't fight hard enough to save Tessla, the first independent plant born on the voyage, who died Strapped to an Operating Table less than a year old, and all the devotion and secrecy in which she raised the boys was initially motivated by her determination to do better, given this second chance.

-Heroic Sacrifice: On a greater scope than most; her sacrifice single-handedly saves the entire population of the SEED ships.
+Heroic Sacrifice: On a greater scope than most; her sacrifice prevents the entire annihilation of the human race, allowing some of the SEED ships to land on Gunsmoke.

 Hero's Muse: She inspired and guided Vash.
 She's the reason he never kills anyone, no matter how much they deserve it.
 She took Vash and Knives in as her own children when the crew found them, and acted as their surrogate mother.
 She is extremely kind and idealistic, and Vash treats her lessons and worldviews as sacred.